 Here's how to deal with overwhelm

-First of all, if you're writing down your to-do list, if getting them out of your head, good for you.
-This is a good first step.
+First of all, if you're writing down your to-do list, good for you.
+This is an excellent first step.
 But a to-do list is not meant for you to put things on there for them to die.

 When you're overwhelmed

 - How healthy do you feel physically and mentally?